gaudreaujacksoncharles/gaudreaujacksoncharles/README.md

 - I’m looking for help with calendrical equations/dealing with time equations
 - Ask or talk to me at charles@cursuum.com
 - My website: https://www.charlesgaudreaujackson.com
+- I love to travel.
+My favourite places are my hometown Montreal, Dublin and Dubai!